 Early action plans are similar to early decision plans, but are not binding.
 If accepted, the student can choose to commit to the college immediately, or wait until the late spring to let the college know their decision.

 Some colleges have open and non-binding early action plans that allow students to apply early to other colleges and to wait until spring to reply.
-The following are some of the colleges that offer such plans: Cal Tech, Clark, MIT, University of Chicago, University of North Carolina, University of New Hampshire, University of Vermont, University of Virginia and Wheaton (which also has early decision).
+The following are some of the colleges that offer such plans: Cal Tech, Clark, Harvard, MIT, Tulane, University of Chicago, University of North Carolina, University of New Hampshire, University of Vermont, University of Virginia and Wheaton (which also has early decision).

 Boston College has non-binding early action and allows students to apply early action to other colleges but not early decision.

 Some colleges have single choice early action plans that allow students to apply early action to just that school, but candidates may not apply early (either early action or early decision) to any other college.
 The student can still apply to other colleges under regular decision plans and is not required to give a final answer to the early-application college until the regular decision deadline.
-The following are some of the colleges that offer such plans: Georgetown, Harvard, Princeton, Stanford, Tulane and Yale.
+The following are some of the colleges that offer such plans: Harvard, Princeton, Stanford and Yale.